 - Have attended (face to face in a classroom setting only) and successfully completed a Division of MH/DD/SAS approved 40 hour Peer Support Specialist training curriculum and have submitted a valid certificate from that training.

 - Have completed an additional 20 hours of training and have valid certificates verifying attendance and participation.
 These trainings should complement the type of service/program the individual will be working.
 (Training such as, but not limited to, Wellness Recovery Action Planning (WRAP), Person Centered Thinking, Personal Assistance in Community Existence (PACE), Crisis Prevention, Veteran supports and interventions).
+Those needing hours to apply towards the 20 hours may also view the Additional Training tab located in the menu on the left of this page.

 - Have submitted two (2) Personal Reference Forms completed by two (2) individuals, according to state requirements.